stancsz/Frontend-Prognos-Predictive-Compliance-Platform/PRD.md

   - GitBranch for MOC workflows
   - Funnel for filtering
   - Download for exports
+  - Sparkle for AI-powered features (Aura)
+  - Upload for document upload
+  - Plus for adding new items

 - **Spacing**:
   - Container padding: `p-6` (24px) for main content areas